Inspire Medical Systems, Inc. (NYSE:INSP) Shares Sold by Oak Ridge Investments LLC

-Oak Ridge Investments LLC trimmed its stake in Inspire Medical Systems, Inc. (NYSE:INSP) by 2.4% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 65,828 shares of the company’s stock after selling 1,653 shares during the quarter.
-Inspire Medical Systems makes up 1.4% of Oak Ridge Investments LLC’s portfolio, making the stock its 11th biggest holding.
-Oak Ridge Investments LLC’s holdings in Inspire Medical Systems were worth $15,330,000 as of its most recent filing with the Securities & Exchange Commission.
+Oak Ridge Investments LLC lowered its position in shares of Inspire Medical Systems, Inc. (NYSE:INSP) by 2.4% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 65,828 shares of the company’s stock after selling 1,653 shares during the quarter.
+Inspire Medical Systems comprises 1.4% of Oak Ridge Investments LLC’s portfolio, making the stock its 11th largest position.
+Oak Ridge Investments LLC’s holdings in Inspire Medical Systems were worth $15,330,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in INSP.
-Vanguard Group Inc. grew its position in Inspire Medical Systems by 1.0% during the second quarter.
-Vanguard Group Inc. now owns 2,500,933 shares of the company’s stock valued at $483,330,000 after acquiring an additional 24,333 shares during the period.
-Franklin Resources Inc. lifted its stake in shares of Inspire Medical Systems by 1.9% during the second quarter.
-Franklin Resources Inc. now owns 1,101,096 shares of the company’s stock worth $212,799,000 after purchasing an additional 20,343 shares in the last quarter.
-Invesco Ltd. lifted its stake in shares of Inspire Medical Systems by 2.8% during the second quarter.
-Invesco Ltd. now owns 900,040 shares of the company’s stock worth $173,941,000 after purchasing an additional 24,555 shares in the last quarter.
-Credit Suisse AG lifted its stake in shares of Inspire Medical Systems by 15.1% in the second quarter.
-Credit Suisse AG now owns 791,545 shares of the company’s stock worth $154,596,000 after acquiring an additional 103,584 shares in the last quarter.
-Finally, William Blair Investment Management LLC lifted its stake in shares of Inspire Medical Systems by 18.4% in the second quarter.
-William Blair Investment Management LLC now owns 761,475 shares of the company’s stock worth $147,163,000 after acquiring an additional 118,294 shares in the last quarter.
-91.58% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also recently made changes to their positions in the business.
+Macquarie Group Ltd. grew its holdings in shares of Inspire Medical Systems by 361.1% during the second quarter.
+Macquarie Group Ltd. now owns 309,905 shares of the company’s stock valued at $59,892,000 after purchasing an additional 242,689 shares during the last quarter.
+Balyasny Asset Management LLC grew its holdings in shares of Inspire Medical Systems by 2,154.4% during the second quarter.
+Balyasny Asset Management LLC now owns 174,893 shares of the company’s stock valued at $33,800,000 after purchasing an additional 167,135 shares during the last quarter.
+Frontier Capital Management Co.
+LLC grew its holdings in shares of Inspire Medical Systems by 130.1% during the third quarter.
+Frontier Capital Management Co.
+LLC now owns 262,722 shares of the company’s stock valued at $61,183,000 after purchasing an additional 148,528 shares during the last quarter.
+Marshall Wace North America L.P. grew its holdings in shares of Inspire Medical Systems by 40.8% during the second quarter.
+Marshall Wace North America L.P. now owns 455,063 shares of the company’s stock valued at $87,946,000 after purchasing an additional 131,828 shares during the last quarter.
+Finally, William Blair Investment Management LLC grew its holdings in shares of Inspire Medical Systems by 18.4% during the second quarter.
+William Blair Investment Management LLC now owns 761,475 shares of the company’s stock valued at $147,163,000 after purchasing an additional 118,294 shares during the last quarter.
+Hedge funds and other institutional investors own 91.58% of the company’s stock.

+Several equities analysts have recently commented on the company.
+Zacks Investment Research lowered Inspire Medical Systems from a “buy” rating to a “hold” rating in a report on Friday, October 29th.
+Piper Sandler increased their price objective on Inspire Medical Systems from $238.00 to $305.00 and gave the stock an “overweight” rating in a report on Wednesday, November 3rd.
+Lake Street Capital increased their price objective on Inspire Medical Systems from $260.00 to $320.00 and gave the stock a “buy” rating in a report on Wednesday, November 3rd.
+Wells Fargo & Company increased their price objective on Inspire Medical Systems from $250.00 to $305.00 and gave the stock an “overweight” rating in a report on Wednesday, November 3rd.
+Finally, SVB Leerink increased their price objective on Inspire Medical Systems from $300.00 to $325.00 and gave the stock an “outperform” rating in a report on Wednesday, November 3rd.
+Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $303.60.

+Inspire Medical Systems (NYSE:INSP) last issued its quarterly earnings results on Tuesday, November 2nd.
+The company reported ($0.38) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.61) by $0.23.
+Inspire Medical Systems had a negative return on equity of 21.11% and a negative net margin of 23.45%.
+The firm had revenue of $61.69 million during the quarter, compared to analyst estimates of $55.62 million.
+During the same period last year, the company posted ($0.39) EPS.
+On average, research analysts predict that Inspire Medical Systems, Inc. will post -1.94 earnings per share for the current fiscal year.

-In other Inspire Medical Systems news, Director Marilyn C. Nelson sold 25,106 shares of the stock in a transaction on Tuesday, December 7th.
+In other news, insider Randy Ban sold 1,418 shares of the company’s stock in a transaction on Monday, December 27th.
+The shares were sold at an average price of $240.00, for a total value of $340,320.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Marilyn C. Nelson sold 25,106 shares of the company’s stock in a transaction on Tuesday, December 7th.
 The stock was sold at an average price of $215.00, for a total transaction of $5,397,790.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Randy Ban sold 1,418 shares of the stock in a transaction on Monday, December 27th.
-The shares were sold at an average price of $240.00, for a total value of $340,320.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 34,866 shares of company stock valued at $7,740,190 over the last three months.
-Corporate insiders own 4.70% of the company’s stock.
+Insiders have sold a total of 34,866 shares of company stock valued at $7,740,190 in the last quarter.
+Insiders own 4.70% of the company’s stock.

-Inspire Medical Systems (NYSE:INSP) last issued its quarterly earnings data on Tuesday, November 2nd.
-The company reported ($0.38) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.61) by $0.23.
-Inspire Medical Systems had a negative return on equity of 21.11% and a negative net margin of 23.45%.
-The business had revenue of $61.69 million during the quarter, compared to analyst estimates of $55.62 million.
-During the same period in the prior year, the company posted ($0.39) EPS.
-On average, equities analysts anticipate that Inspire Medical Systems, Inc. will post -1.94 EPS for the current fiscal year.

 Inspire Medical Systems Company Profile